In-Game-Collectables/IGC_Unity2021_URP/README.md

 # IGC Unity
+This document is currently a work in progress.

 Built on Unity version 2021.3.28f1.
 Works with URP

 This plugin will capture renders spun around a target object and export out a JSON file of the relative camera transforms.
 It can upload the necessary files to the IGC APII to process to re-create a printable mesh.

 ## How to use
+### Capturing
-* Place *Capturer* Prefab within Scene and add the object to capture to the Target parameter within _Capturer/CharacterCapture_ Script
+* Place *Capturer* Prefab within Scene and add the object to capture to the Target parameter within the _CharacterCapture.cs_ Script
 * Adjust the Height Offset within the prefab to point to the center of Target character
 * Adjust _Capture Radius_ to fit whole character within renders
 * Renders/files will be outputed to *PROJECT_NAME/OUTPUT/Captures/*
+* Use function *Capture()* within *CharacterCapture.cs* Script to export out all renders/files.
+This may freeze the game up to a couple seconds depending on the dimensions of the renders.
+### Uploading
+* Use *UploadCaptures()* within *CharacterCapture.cs* Script.
+This will upload all images and files within *PROJECTNAME/OUTPUTS/Captures/* to the API
+* * The API will return a URL to the checkout page after the upload is complete
-* The *Capture Checkout* Script has an empty function *UseQRTexture* to put any logic in needed to integrate the QR Code that leads to the checkout
+* The *Capture Checkout* Script has an empty function *UseQRTexture* to put any logic in needed to integrate a QR Code texture that leads to the checkout

 **Parameters:**
 * Character Capture > Target